EFL Championship 2024/25: The dramatic fight for promotion

 Championship 2024/25 Odds

-The dramatic fight for play-offs
+The dramatic fight for play-off victory

-Last season's play-offs were won by Southampton, who are currently on track to record one of the lowest point hauls in Premier League history, and with Leicester also relegated already, the jump from the Championship to the top flight has proven to be too much in recent years.
+Last season's play-offs were won by Southampton, who are currently on track to record one of the lowest point hauls in Premier League history, and with Leicester and Ipswich also relegated already, the jump from the Championship to the top flight has proven to be too much in recent years.

 When are the Championship play-offs?